NethermindEth/condor-rs/doc/falcon_labrador_docs/mainpage-doc.md

 ## Overview

-The implemented changes consist of the following sequential steps:
+The implemented changes consist of the following steps:
+- Changing the Modulus & Norm Checks
+- Reformulating Constraints
+- Working over Subring

 ## Notation